geo-ant/roxygen/Readme.md

   nrows: u32,
   /// the number of columns in the image
   ncols: u32,
-  /// an out buffer into which the
+  /// an out buffer into which the resulting
-  /// results of the sum of the rows are
-  /// placed.
-Must have space for `nrows`
+  /// sums are placed.
+Must have space
-  /// elements
+  /// for `nrows * ncols` elements
   sums: &mut [f32]) -> Result<(),String> {
     todo!()
 }